 Kyle Terada-USA TODAY Sports

-Be sure to stay tuned to BTSC for the latest news and notes surrounding the black-and-gold as they prepare for the Giants in Week 1 on Monday Night Football at MetLife Stadium.
+Stay tuned to BTSC for the latest news and notes surrounding the black-and-gold as they pepare for NFL Free Agency and the 2020 NFL Draft in the coming months.